dsoprea/PyHdHomeRun/README.txt

 x Be able to poll for status.
 x Be able to list channels.
 > Be able to scan channels.
-> For a tuner to be able to set the channel and acquire a lock.
-> To be able to instruct a tuner to start sending video back.
+x For a tuner to be able to set the channel and acquire a lock. x To be able to instruct a tuner to start sending video back.

-I will mark them as progress is made.
+I will check them off as progress is made.

 Requirements
 ============